Birjis Qadr: Early life and enthronement

-Rule
+1857 Rebellion

 In September 1857, a British regiment under James Outram and Henry Havelock managed to breach the rebel defenses and enter The Residency.
 However, they were greatly reduced in strength, provided little relief and remained isolated, barely able to wrest control of some adjoining territory under the stronghold.
 Qadr and Begum Hazrat issued routine proclamations that sought to emphasize the range of alleged injustices rendered by the British, from seizure of the commoners' property and forceful imposition of Christianity to the whimsical dethroning of Wajid Ali Shah and random toppling of local independent provinces on dubious grounds.
 Mukherjee notes that the rebels were in great spirits and enforced a highly effective blockade of the Residency.
 The rebellion drew strong support from the masses and almost all appeals by the British for negotiation or aid were completely ignored.
 Overall, despite an effective suppression of the Sepoy Mutiny over other parts of India, Lucknow (and Awadh) remained the last major bastion for anti-British forces in India and attracted numerous rebels from other territories, including Nana Sahib, Holkar, et al.

 In November 1857, another British regiment under Colin Campbell, assisted by the population of The Residency, breached multiple defenses across the outskirts of Lucknow and defeated the local rebel forces to safely evacuate the besieged.
 Thereafter, Campbell chose to withdraw and defend other cities (especially Alambagh), that were under imminent threat of a rebel attack but without establishing a stronghold over Lucknow.
 The rebels continued to congregate in large numbers at Lucknow, which was geographically and strategically advantageous to their future strategies.
 At Alambagh, where Outram made his final settlement, he was attacked six times with the rebel strength often exceeding 30,000.

 By December, the communication networks and rebellions in other parts of India were completely crushed; the rebel chiefs were isolated from one another and faced a futile war with their defeat imminent.
 In the same month, the rebels suffered an internal feud.
 Ahmadullah Shah, the Maulvi of Faizabad, challenged Qadr's leadership on the basis of a divine will, thus polarizing the mutineers.
 The factions clashed at least once, and their military strategies were often in opposition, affecting battles.
 Desertions and defections became increasingly commonplace.
 However, internal intelligence reports by British authorities concluded that they could not leverage the tensions to any advantage.